When

 parent, whose body got what it needed and so on.

-But regardless, of nutritional incentives, I hope we will carefully
+But, regardless of nutritional incentives, I hope we will carefully

 withdraw our support of (nutritionally inferior) factory farmed animals, because the picture